taradwivedi/AES/README.md

 Java Dependency (OpenJDK for LanguageTool) LanguageTool (via language_tool_python) requires Java (JRE/JDK) on the server.
 Render.com and most cloud platforms do not install Java by default.
-On Render, you can add a build script or a start command to install Java before starting your app.
+On Render, you can add a build script or a start command to install Java before starting your application.

 Example for Render: